If you’re looking to buy a window air conditioner, the most likely question you have is, “What size window AC unit do I need?”

 The fact is that many of us tend to focus too much on nailing the right measurements for a window unit and tend to ignore other important factors that go into a high-quality air conditioner.

-To ensure you don’t make the same mistake that countless others have made, we suggest that you take a look at our free guide on the top window air conditioners.
+To ensure you don’t make the same mistake that countless others have made, we suggest that you take a look at our guide on the top rated window air conditioners.

 It goes over all of the key features you need to look for in a device that you’ll be happy with.